gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnateG  (gcc)

-:switch:`-gnateG`
+:switch:`-gnateG[bce]`
   Save result of preprocessing in a text file.
+An optional character (b, c, or e) can be appended to indicate that filtered lines are to be replaced by blank lines, comment lines that include the filtered line, or empty comment lines ("--!"), respectively.
+The default is to replace filtered lines with blank lines.

 .. index:: -gnateH  (gcc)